Thesis planning phase bachelor’s 5 cr./master’s 10 cr.

 If you have received a list of contacts from the thesis supervisor, you can use them to contact people.

-However, when you contact someone, let them know right away where you got the information.
+However, when you contact someone, inform them immediately of the source of the contact information.
 It is also recommended to agree with the supervisor that you will destroy the data when you no longer need it.
 You must not store the information in your email or other personal files.

 Photos and videos

-If you use photos of an individual person in your thesis, agree with them about it.
+If you use photos of an individual person in your thesis, obtain their consent.
 If you are taking photos at an event and the photo shows several people, it is a good idea to announce that you will take photos during the event that may be published in the thesis.
 It is recommended to give participants the chance to avoid the camera.

 Photographing children is not allowed for theses.